I STARTED to climb.

 Wind blasted the lychgate shut.
 I heaved it open, dragging after me the chains with which I intended to shackle that hag of a tree.

-Flowers from graves flew into the air.
-Notices from a board swept into the dark, like startled rooks.
-Slates crashed from the roof of the church, shattering on crosses and tombs.
-Its stained glass erupted outwards as if machine-gunned from within.
+Flowers from headstones flew into the air.
+Notices tore away from a board, whirling furiously and disappearing into the night, like startled rooks.
+Slates crashed from the roof of the church, shattering on crosses and tombs, its stained glass meanwhile erupting outwards, as if machine-gunned from within.
 I dropped my chains by the porch and went back to my van for my saw and my axe.

 When I re-entered the yard, my reception party was waiting.

 ‘As with every specimen,’ he gasped, ‘what you have to ask yourself is: do you really need to take down this tree?’